 Fermenter Broth Clarification for Food and Ingredients

-Our Solutions Offer Unique Benefits to Support in the Reduction of Contamination Risk in Your Fermentation Broth clarification Process
+Our Solutions Offer Unique Benefits to Support the Reduction of Contamination Risk in Your Fermentation Broth clarification Process

-Producers of bulk food and feed ingredients such as amino acids, organic acids, and vitamins use fermentation as the basis of their production.
-Today’s modern industrial biotechnology processes use carefully selected and purified microbial cell cultures to produce an ever-increasing variety of ingredients and increase productivity.
+Producers of bulk food and feed ingredients such as amino acids, organic acids and vitamins use fermentation as the basis of their production.
+Modern industrial biotechnological processes use carefully selected and purified microbial cell cultures to produce an ever-increasing variety of ingredients and increase productivity.

 During fermentation, the microorganisms multiply in industrial bioreactors, utilizing a carbohydrate source for energy.
-The course of microbial growth progresses under well-controlled conditions of aeration, agitation rate, temperature, pH and other parameters.
+The course of microbial growth progresses under well-controlled aeration conditions, agitation rate, temperature, pH and other parameters.
 Fermentation can last from a few hours to several days.
 The metabolic end products produced by the microorganisms are the basis for many ingredients used today.

 To address these requirements, Pall offers crossflow filtration systems utilizing Membralox® ceramic membranes.
-These systems offer unique benefits including defined performance, reduced contamination risk due to enclosed systems, high yields, and waste minimization.
+These systems offer unique benefits, including defined performance, reduced contamination risk due to enclosed systems, high metabolite extraction yields and waste minimization.